Paid Family Leave: California

 Q. Are payroll deductions mandatory?

-A. Yes, beginning January 1, 2004, employers were required to deduct the Paid Family Leave contributions from the wages of employees who are covered by the SDI program.
+A. Yes, since January 1, 2004, California employers have been required deduct the Paid Family Leave contributions from the wages of employees who are covered by the SDI program.

 Q. Who pays?